Car Insurance With a Suspended License: Your Options Explained

 If you don't currently own a vehicle, a non-owner car insurance policy may be your best option.
 Non-owner insurance provides liability-only coverage for drivers who borrow or rent cars occasionally.
 It covers bodily injury and property damage you cause to others, but does not cover the vehicle itself.

 Critically, non-owner policies can include SR-22 filings — making them a cost-effective way to satisfy reinstatement requirements without paying for a full vehicle policy.
-Learn more about how non-owner car insurance works to determine if it's right for your situation.
+In 2026, non-owner policies with SR-22 filing average around $75/month ($900/year) nationally, though costs can range from $30 to $85/month depending on your state, violation type, and insurer.
+Learn more about non-owner car insurance options to find the right fit for your situation.

 Pros